BrandonTsai/cloud-native-cookbook/1_GO/_posts/2021-09-01-Go_with_DevOps.md

 ---
-title: "#1 Golang + DevOps?
-Does DevOps Engineer Need to Learn Golang?"
+title: "#1 GoDevOps?
+Learning Go as DevOps Engineer."
 author: Brandon Tsai
 ---

-Golang for software developing.
+Go for software developing.
 ---------------------------

-Golang is becoming more famous and important in the world of software development because following advantages:
+Go is becoming more famous and important in the world of software development because following advantages:

 **1. It is fast.**